caring single dad with child who is ill on a contact weekend, touching her forehead for fever while on the phone

 What if your child is seriously ill on contact weekend?

-Clearly if the child is very ill then the situation is very different.
-If the child is, for example, too ill to leave the home, then it would be not in the child’s best interest to force them to go and have contact with the other parent.
+Clearly if the child is very ill then the situation is different.
+If the child is, for example, too ill to leave the home, then it would not be in the child’s best interest to force them to have contact with the other parent.

-The question then of variation or amendment of the due contact weekend is one for negotiation and debate as there is again no specific reason why only one parent has to deal with a child’s serious illness whilst the other is not impacted by the child’s illness consequently contact may or may not occur.
+The question then of variation or amendment of the due contact weekend is one for negotiation and debate as, again, there is no specific reason why only one parent has to deal with a child’s serious illness.

 What if your child has a health condition?